-A chemical peel can be done at different depths, and each peel uses a different solution.
-Depending on the result you want to achieve, they can be light, medium or deep – penetrating the upper layers of skin or the deeper ones.
+A chemical peel can be carried out at different depths, and each peel uses a different solution.
+Depending on the result you want to achieve, they can be light, medium or deep–penetrating the upper layers of skin or the deeper layers as well.

-Light and medium peels usually require a number of treatments to get results, whereas patients only require one deep treatment, which will provide dramatic results for up to 10 years.
+Light and medium peels usually require a number of treatments to get results, whereas patients only require one deep treatment, which can provide dramatic results for up to 10 years.

-As we become ever more conscious of our image, and, in turn, become more willing to invest our time and money in taking care of how we look, age-defying treatments like this are becoming more commonplace.
-Thailand ranks among the world’s top medical tourist and spa destinations offering expertise in surgery, and beauty treatments with branded products, with chemical peels widely available for a fraction of the cost back home.
+As we become ever more conscious of our image, and, in turn, become more willing to invest our time and money in taking care of how we look, age-defying treatments like dermal fillers and chemical peels are becoming commonplace.
+Thailand ranks among the world’s top medical tourist and spa destinations, offering expertise in surgery, and beauty treatments with branded products, with chemical peels widely available for a fraction of the cost back home.

 Working closely with fully-qualified medical staff and clinics in Thailand, Medical Departures only lists those who are reputable and have been fully verified.
 We have a number of processes to check and verify information provided to us so our patients can be reassured that appropriate measures have been taken to confirm the trustworthiness of the clinics and doctors in our listings.
 We pay personal visits to clinics, corroborate medical qualifications and professional memberships and look for any criminal/litigation proceedings.
 We also think it is important to get opinions from people who have used the services – patients themselves.

 Of course, reviews are all very well and good, but not if they don’t present the whole picture.
-This is why we print all reviews, unedited, good or bad.
+This is why we print all reviews, unedited, positive or negative.
 We offer our patients transparency and as much information as we can supply on our website to allow you to make your own informed decisions about your choices.

 The chemical peel removes the top layer(s) of damaged, tired and dull skin, depending on what depth you have, to reveal newer, younger skin underneath.

-Light and medium chemical peels do not have to be carried out in a hospital, but a deep chemical peel does.
+Light and medium chemical peels need not be carried out in a hospital, but a deep chemical peel does.
 Anesthesia is administered, which is why it requires a surgical setting, so do make sure you choose with care and look carefully at your doctor's qualifications and professional memberships.